 And, it was every bit as excellent as I remembered it.
 Because this series of books is so character-driven and because Harry Bosch is such a strong and intense person, these books make quite friendly rereads.
 They are also tightly-written stories with great plot twists, without being overly clever or brutal.
 Not too many thrillers can boast of that.

-The Andromeda Strain on the other hand was a huge disappointment.
+The Andromeda Strain by Michael Crichton on the other hand was a huge disappointment.
 I remember reading this book in my teens and thinking wow, this is terrific.
 Unfortunately, that feeling does not hold up on second reading.